*Phone rings* Jay:

 Hello Jay, this is your inner child.
 I escaped and I just held up a liquor store! *sirens* Gotta go!

-Cartesian philosophy includes a notion that there is, in effect, a little guy inside your head.
+Cartesian philosophy (flanderised by the pop culture - consult the Other wiki)includes a notion that there is, in effect, a little guy inside your head.

 He sits on your pineal gland